-We have entered into a consulting agreement with director Omid Farokhzad, M.D., which provides for an annual payment of \$75,000 to Dr. Farokhzad.
+In December 2008, we entered into a consulting agreement with director Omid Farokhzad, M.D., as amended in January 2012, which provides for an annual payment of \$75,000 to Dr. Farokhzad.

 The consulting agreement with Dr. Farokhzad provides that we may terminate the agreement at any time, but must deposit with an escrow agent the consulting fees for the prior 90 days which would then be payable to Dr. Farokhzad post-termination.
 The agreement may also be terminated without penalty by both parties upon mutual consent or by Dr. Farokhzad with 30 days' prior written notice.
 The agreement contains provisions regarding intellectual property assignment, confidentiality, noncompetition and nonsolicitation.